Single-nucleotide polymorphism: Genome-wide association study (GWAS)

-One of main contributions of SNPs in clinical research is genome-wide association study (GWAS).
+One of the main contributions of SNPs in clinical research is genome-wide association study (GWAS).
 Genome-wide genetic data can be generated by multiple technologies, including SNP array and whole genome sequencing.
 GWAS has been commonly used in identifying SNPs associated with diseases or clinical phenotypes or traits.
 Since GWAS is a genome-wide assessment, a large sample site is required to obtain sufficient statistical power to detect all possible associations.
 Some SNPs have relatively small effect on diseases or clinical phenotypes or traits.
 To estimate study power, the genetic model for disease needs to be considered, such as dominant, recessive, or additive effects.
 Due to genetic heterogeneity, GWAS analysis must be adjusted for race.

 Candidate gene association study

 Candidate gene association study is commonly used in genetic study before the invention of high throughput genotyping or sequencing technologies.
 Candidate gene association study is to investigate limited number of pre-specified SNPs for association with diseases or clinical phenotypes or traits.
 So this is a hypothesis driven approach.
 Since only a limited number of SNPs are tested, a relatively small sample size is sufficient to detect the association.
 Candidate gene association approach is also commonly used to confirm findings from GWAS in independent samples.